-Flies from late June (earliest 26 June 2008 at Lower Bruckland Ponds) to early September (latest 16 September 2007 also at Lower Bruckland Ponds).
+Flies from late June (earliest 22 June 2023 at Ventiford Ponds) to early September (latest 16 September 2007 at Lower Bruckland Ponds).

 It is very likely that other breeding sites exist across the county, given the frequent occurrence of suitable ponds with floating pondweed or algae, and further spread seems inevitable.
 However, the species is easily overlooked and the use of binoculars is almost essential to detect and identify this and the preceding species when they are out over the water.